Fellowship-of-the-Link/tftmap/blog/permanent versions/Wiki practice meets blogging 2.md

 ## Revision Notes

 * version control (currently managed manually)
-	* this is version: current
+	* this is version: 2
 	* here is the current version: [[Wiki practice meets blogging]]
 	* previous version:  [[The Way of the Wiki meets blogging 1]]